 Getting Your Vaccine

-Please print and fill out these two forms and bring them with you to the fairgrounds on the day your age group is eligible to receive the vaccine.
+Please print and fill out these two forms and bring them with you to your vaccine location.

-If you don't have access to a printer or computer, these forms will be handed to you as you check-in at the fairgrounds.
+If you don't have access to a printer or computer, these forms will be handed to you as you check-in at the vaccine site.

 Frequently Asked Questions - Vaccines